Frequently Asked Questions About Heart Health

 If I don't smoke and my cholesterol is within normal limits, what impact does my family history of heart attack have on my risk?

 Having a family history of a first-degree relative—your mother, father, or sibling—with a heart attack before age 55 for a man or 65 for a woman is a major risk factor for developing heart disease and stroke.

 Keep in mind that low cholesterol levels may not be what they seem—low HDL, the “protective” cholesterol, may keep your overall levels down, but that is not beneficial.
 Other factors such as diet, exercise, and smoking are also of significant importance to those with a family history of heart disease.

 If I am on a statin, should I worry about a high-fat diet?

 Yes.
 Although statins lower your cholesterol and reduce your risk of a heart attack, studies have shown that the amount of saturated fat you eat correlates with the progression of plaque buildup in your arteries, which can cause a heart attack or stroke.
 There is also evidence that high fat levels in your blood after eating a meal high in saturated fat can interfere with some of the protective function of the cells that line your arteries.

 Should I worry about possible liver damage from taking statin medications?

-The frequency of liver problems with statin therapy is actually quite low: less than 1 percent of people have to stop taking statins because they develop liver problems.
-Long-term trials have confirmed the safety of statins—the latest guidelines do not suggest a need to monitor patients who have normal liver function.
+The frequency of liver problems with statin therapy is actually quite low.
+Less than 1 percent of people have to stop taking statins because they develop liver problems.
+Long-term trials have confirmed the safety of statins—the latest guidelines do not suggest a need to monitor people on statins who have normal liver function.
 In addition, in some cases where there is evidence of fat deposits in the liver, statin therapy may actually improve liver function tests.